godliver/godliver.github.io/_pages/publications.md

 * D. Morales, E. Talavera, B. Remeseiro, “Playing to distraction: towards a robust training of CNN classifiers through visual explanation techniques”, Neural Computing and Applications, IF 5.606, Q1, 2021.
 * A. Matei, A. Glavan, P. Radeva, E. Talavera, “Towards Eating Habits Discovery in Egocentric Photo-streams”, IEEE Access, IF 3.745, Q1, 2021.
-* A. Glavan, A. Matei, P.Radeva, E. Talavera, “Does our social life influence our nutritional behaviour?
+* A. Glavan, A. Matei, P. Radeva, E. Talavera, “Does our social life influence our nutritional behaviour?
 Understanding nutritional habits from egocentric photo-streams”, Expert Systems with Applications, IF 5.452, Q1, 2020.
 * E. Talavera, N. Petkov, P. Radeva, “Topic modelling for routine discovery from egocentric photo-streams”.
 Pattern Recognition, IF 7.196, Q1, 2020.